RightToPrivacy/Pine64-Mesh-Related/README.md

 UPDATE (July): Put together an Armbian image to share with below's rak_common_for_gateway fork preinstalled.

-Example image of Armbian w/RAKWireless Chirpstack/TTN can be found here:
+Uploaded an example image of Armbian w/RAKWireless Chirpstack/TTN can be found here:

 https://mega.nz/file/nI42BCAD#oUWRJYg0UC4OwDBbScwuSjSkN3A8MHVj03uBRw0prjc

+# Info For the above image download:

 ## On Boot: